briansworth/dev/_posts/2017-4-23-Powershell-Read-Password.md

 Sometimes, there is no need to use a full PSCredential object, and all you need is a password.

 Generally, when specifying a password in PowerShell, the parameters only accept secure strings (this is a good thing).
-This can however get to be tedious always having to convert your password into that data type.
+This can get to be tedious having to convert your password into that data type, but it is a necessary step for security.
-Here are the most common ways of making secure strings in PowerShell.
+Here are the 2 most common ways of making secure strings in PowerShell.
 ```powershell
 $secure=Read-Host -AsSecureString -Prompt "Password"
 # or